aqilix/apigility-image/README.md

 Database
 --------
-This module use a table called `image`.
+This module use a tables `image`, `user` and another tables for `OAuth2`.
 Currently it use `MySQL`, but you can change it based on your need easily as long as the database is supported by `Doctrine ORM`.
 If you have follow instructions above, it mean just remain creating the database table.

 To do that just run this command from `app skeleton` working directory